Sleep Apnea

 Many conditions can cause sleep apnea.
 Some factors, such as unhealthy lifestyle habits, can be changed.
 Other factors, such as age, family history, race and ethnicity, and sex, cannot be changed.

-- Endocrine disorders, or changes in your levels: Your hormone levels can affect the size and shape of your face, tongue, and airway.
-People who have low levels of or high levels of insulin or growth hormone have a higher risk of sleep apnea.
+• Endocrine disorders, or changes in your hormone levels: Your hormone levels can affect the size and shape of your face, tongue, and airway.
+People who have low levels of thyroid hormones or high levels of insulin or growth hormone have a higher risk of sleep apnea.

-- Family history and genetics: Sleep apnea can be cleft lip and cleft palate and Down syndrome. .
-Your help determine the size and shape of your skull, face, and upper airway.
-Also, your genes can raise your risk of other health conditions that can lead to sleep apnea, such as
+• Family history and genetics: Sleep apnea can be inherited .
+Your gene help determine the size and shape of your skull, face, and upper airway.
+Also, your genes can raise your risk of other health conditions that can lead to sleep apnea, such as cleft lip and cleft palate and Down syndrome.

-- Lifestyle habits: Drinking alcohol and smoking can raise your risk of sleep apnea.
+• Lifestyle habits: Drinking alcohol and smoking can raise your risk of sleep apnea.
 Alcohol can make the muscles of your mouth and throat relax, which may close your upper airway.
-Smoking can cause in your upper airway, which affects breathing.
+Smoking can cause inflammation in your upper airway, which affects breathing.

 What raises the risk of central sleep apnea?